botmatic/js-integration/README.md

 # Create your Botmatic integration

 [Botmatic.ai](https://botmatic.ai) is a keyboard first experience where you design your chatbot by writing a conversation.
-You can create your own integration to listen Botmatic events and actions.
+You can create your own integrations and listen to Botmatic events and actions.

 ## Install